Craig Cumming: After cricket

-Currently, he is a broadcaster for Newstalk ZB in Dunedin hosting local sports shows and producing 'The Country', which airs between midday and 1pm on Newstalk ZB and Radio Sport.
-He is also one of the domestic Sky Sport commentator for domestic cricket and international home matches, often giving titbits and trivia on cricket terms and hosting Dilmah tea parties during the tea breaks in Test matches.
+Cumming worked as a broadcaster for Newstalk ZB in Dunedin hosting local sports shows and producing 'The Country'.
+He was also one of the domestic Sky Sport commentator for domestic cricket and international home matches.

-Cumming is currently the head coach of the Otago women's cricket team.
+Cumming spent four years as head coach at Otago Sparks, before being appointed to the same role at English women's club of The Blaze in December 2024.